 - Dedicated task mechanism (similar to a boardroom model chair): back rest tilt and seat tilt adjustments (no free-float or ability to recline.)
 No seat depth adjustments from a seat slider, which is only in the multi-tilt and synchro-glide mechanisms.

 - [TC360] Arm rests which swivel 360 degrees and are height adjustable.
 These are nice arm rests.
-The brackets can be adjusted outward wider too.
+The brackets can be adjusted outward wider too, from underneath the seat.